 Why do Springtails Come Indoors?

 These insects prefer the outdoor climate.
-But, should it get too dry outside, they begin to migrate indoors in search of moisture.
+But, should it get too dry outside, including springtails on deck, they begin to migrate indoors in search of moisture.
 They travel to areas of the house that contain the most dampness.
 Areas such as the bathroom, kitchen, and basement.
 On occasion, springtails will infest a new constructed home.
 This happens if the building materials are damp and supportive of the growth of mildew and mold.
 Pests may come on the premises by way of natural, water-based fertilizer and mulch.
 The same material is used for landscape plants and other landscaping property.

 Springtails become more active as the climate becomes drier.
 This causes them to hop great distances to gain entrance indoors where it is less dry.
 They can crawl beneath damaged weather stripping on doors.
 Come in through crawl-space ventilation, garage doors, and even basement window screens.